reversinglabs/rl_assemblyline/README.md

 ## Add the service to your deployment
 To install the ReversingLabs Spectra Intelligence service on your AssemblyLine do the following steps while on the AssemblyLine server :

+1. Follow this guide to add container to your deployment: https://cybercentrecanada.github.io/assemblyline4_docs/developer_manual/services/run_your_service/#add-the-container-to-your-deployment

-1. Using your web browser, go to the service management page: https://localhost/admin/services
+2. Using your web browser, go to the service management page: https://localhost/admin/services

-2. Click the **Add service** button
+3. Click the **Add service** button

-3. Paste the entire content of the service_manifest.yaml file in the text box.
+4. Paste the entire content of the service_manifest.yaml file in the text box.

-4. Click the **Add** button
+5. Click the **Add** button

 Your service information has been added to the system.
 The scaler component should automatically start a container of your newly created service.